alexfigliolia/rn-navigation/README.md

   );
 }
 ```
-In addition to rendering your screens, the `Router` also has a public API.
-This API is designed to be a one-stop-shop for all your programmatic routing needs:
+In addition to rendering your screens, the `Router` also has a public API:

 ##### `Router.navigate(): void`
 Navigates to the specified route and renders it with the provided state object